Second-Order Fine-Tuning without Pain for LLMs:A Hessian Informed Zeroth-Order Optimizer: Experiments

-As the storage of the Hessian information, \nameo increases a little memory usage compared to MeZO, but it still holds great advantages over FT or FT (prefix) (refer to Appendix~\ref{app:memory_time} for detailed numbers).
-Specifically, using the same GPUs, \nameo allows for tuning a model that is 5 times larger than what is feasible with FT on average, as shown in Table~\ref{tab:memory}.
+\textbf{Memory Usage}~~~~As shown in Figure~\ref{fig:memory}, \nameo increases the memory usage compared to MeZO because of the storage of the diagonal Hessian(refer to Appendix~\ref{app:memory_time} for detailed numbers).
+To further reduce memory consumption, we propose HiZOO-L, the low-rank implementation of HiZOO, motivated by Adafactor~\citep{adafactor}.
+Detailed Algorithm can be seen in Appendix~\ref{app_MeZO_Hessian_variants}.
+As a result, \name-L increases \boldsymbol{$\textless$} \textbf{10\%} memory more than MeZO, while maintaining the original performance of HiZOO.
+Specifically, using the same GPUs, \name-L allows for tuning a model that is 10 times larger than what is feasible with FT on average.

-We also compare the training time efficiency between our \nameo and MeZO.
-As we know, \nameo requires 3 forward passes while MeZO requires 2 forward passes.
-Take fine-tuning RoBERTa-large as an example, although \nameo requires $3/2$ the time of MeZO per step, \nameo requires $1/5$ the training steps of MeZO.
-As a result, \nameo can significantly reduce the overall training time by 70\%.
-What's more, \nameo may converge with the smaller loss than MeZO and achieve a higher accuracy in many cases.